NathStevo97/certifications-notes/vmware/vmware-tanzu/03_Tanzu_Kubernetes_Clusters/07_Managing_Cluster_Lifecycle/3 7 - Managing Cluster Lifecycles 9401007ed79f4c9da9dcfa3e92e93f24.md

 - The component `kube-vip` provides HA load-balancing for the Kubernetes control-plane
 - By default, if included, it runs on every control plane.
-- In classic HA fashion, one of the nodes will be elected the “leader” and advertises the virtual IP address using Address Resolution protocol
+- In classic HA fashion, one of the nodes will be elected the "leader" and advertises the virtual IP address using Address Resolution protocol
 - If the node fails or becomes unhealthy, a leader election happens - a new leader will be elected from the available controlplane nodes and the winner will advertise the virtual IP address via ARP.

 # Authentication Core Addons